-STEPP training, or Stakeholder Training on Examination Practice and Procedure, is designed to provide external stakeholders with a better understanding of how, and why, an examiner makes decisions while examining a patent application.
-Courses are led by USPTO trainers and based on material developed for training USPTO employees.
-And new for FY18 we now have two different course formats:
+STEPP, or Stakeholder Training on Examination Practice and Procedure, is designed to provide external stakeholders with a better understanding of how, and why, an examiner makes decisions while examining a patent application.
+STEPP courses are in-person training led by USPTO trainers and based on material developed for training new patent examiners.
+We provide two different STEPP course types:

 See the full course schedule below for topics, dates, places, times, intended audience, and CLE credit.

 Courses provided are free to attend.
-In addition, CLE credit may be available for a STEPP course you participate in however CLE accreditation will generally only applied for in the state the course is delivered from.
+In addition, CLE credit may be available for a STEPP course you participate in.
+However, CLE accreditation will generally only be applied for in the state from which the course is delivered.
 Please review the available course schedule and descriptions below for additional information.

 The STEPP program is an important part of the USPTO’s mission to deliver intellectual property information and education to external stakeholders.
 It is administered by the Office of Patent Training (OPT).

 What is the purpose of the STEPP program?

 - Increase transparency by making USPTO training on examination practice and procedure available to external stakeholders